Fionnuala Murphy, Frontline AIDS

-Tricia Cassidy, mothers2mothers
+Tricia Cassidy, Chair, mothers2mothers

 Yael Azgad, Avert